Shabnam Masood: Reception

 Laura-Jayne Tyler from Inside Soap was disappointed to see Shabnam and her portrayer leave in 2016, but was happy that the character "won a happy ending with her daughter" and thought it was "remarkable" that Shabnam had not left Kush weeks ago.
+In 2016, Daniel Kilkelly from Digital Spy put Shabnam on his list of seven characters that left EastEnders too soon, writing, "EastEnders rising star Rakhee Thakrar left our screens for good in February after deciding to quit the show, and we were absolutely gutted to see her go.
+Rakhee's popular character Shabnam Masood said her goodbyes after realising that it was time for a fresh start away from her cheating hubby Kush.
+And while it was refreshing to see Shabs refusing to be a doormat, we can't help but feel that she had so much more to offer."
 In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Shabnam 66th on their ranked list of the best EastEnders characters of all time, writing that she had a "series of gritty storylines" in her second stint on the soap.